A Guide to finding your Wedding Officiant

 Ready to book your officiant?
 Schedule a consultation with Cynthia today and secure your date.

 In Florida, the requirements for who can officiate a wedding are quite flexible.
-Ordained ministers, notaries public, and even some family members can officiate your ceremony, provided they meet certain criteria.
+Clergy, notaries public, and with online ordination being so easy, even friends or family members can officiate your ceremony.

-Getting married in Florida allows for a variety of officiants, making it possible to have a friend or family member ordain and officiate your wedding.
-However, it’s important to ensure they are legally authorized and registered with the state if required.
+Getting married in Florida allows for a variety of officiants.
+However, it’s important to ensure they are not only legally authorized but professionally prepared.

 Interested in having a loved one officiate your wedding?
 Find out how with our custom ceremony writing service.

 Look no further!
 At Ceremonies with Cynthia, we don't start with a script.
 We start from scratch with each couple!
-Every wedding ceremony we do is completely different.
+Every wedding ceremony we write and officiate is completely different.

 Start by asking for recommendations, reading reviews, and interviewing potential officiants.
-Ensure they match your style and are legally qualified.
+Ensure you feel a connection, they match your style, and they are legally and professionally qualified.

 Yes, ordained ministers, notaries public, and some family members can officiate a wedding in Florida, provided they meet certain legal criteria.